 - The device power cycle, such as low battery notification etc.

 Security testing.
-It checks vulnerability of the app to hacking, authentication and authorization policies, data security, session management and other security standards.
+It checks the vulnerability of the app to hacking, authentication and authorization policies, data security, session management and other security standards.

 Usability testing.
 It is carried out from the early stages of app creation to verify if the app fulfills the established objectives and tasks getting a good response from users.
 As Joyce Lee, the representative of Human Factors Design at Apple mentions: “Usability answers the question, “Can the user accomplish their goal?”